MASTER OF SCIENCE IN DATA ANALYTICS

 - Organize, manipulate, and summarize data in various formats.

-- Convert a data analytic problem and related information into proper mathematical representation and select appropriate methodologies for analysis based on attributes of the available data sets.
+- Convert a data analytic problem and related information into a proper mathematical representation and select appropriate methodologies for analysis based on attributes of the available data sets.

 - Implement security measures and ethical practices for the collection and storage of data.

 - Transfer (and transform) data from different platforms into usable contexts.